HtewechIheb/Space-Attack/README.md

 # Space-Attack
 A Space Invaders inspired video game.
-Technologies used: HTML, CSS and JavaScript
+Technologies used: HTML, CSS and JavaScript.